 Jackknife Truck AccidentsSince semi-trailers have a bigger size and weight than the average car, the damage they cause in collisions is substantial.
 Truck operators have to exercise additional caution around other vehicles.
 An error can lead to multiple consequences.
 Trucks can get into many crashes, and one category is jackknifing.
 A jackknife truck accident can happen quickly, but the effects may last for months or years.
 A victim can pursue compensation from the liable party, but they need to establish negligence.
 The first step is to find the cause of the crash.
 After a truck accident, you may not know what to do.
 Fortunately, an experienced truck accident lawyer help can protect your rights to compensation.

-Truck collisions happen in many ways, and one type is a jackknife accident.
+What Is Jackknifing?Truck collisions happen in many ways, and one type is a jackknife accident.
 18-wheelers consist of a trailer and cab, and jackknifing is when the trailer begins to swing to one side.
 The backside moves inward toward the cab, and the large truck resembles a folded pocket knife.
 As a result, a vehicle in an adjacent lane could suffer from damage.
 Hundreds of people suffer from jackknife truck crashes every year, and many incidents occur on major highways.
 Semi-trailers frequently travel on interstates and highways to complete their deliveries.
 As a result, a collision is more likely to happen.
 Of course, other types of roads may have an 18-wheeler experience jackknifing.
 Various road conditions and other factors can lead to the trailer swinging.

 The Top Causes of Jackknife Truck Accidents

 Improper BrakingA common reason why a truck jackknifes is the driver does not brake properly.
 Semi-trailers require additional training compared to regular cars.
 Drivers of large commercial vehicles need to know how and when to apply the brakes safely.
 A truck operator might not know the correct procedure or negligently operates the vehicle.
 Regardless, the momentum can cause the trailer to fold toward the cab when the driver suddenly tries to stop.

 SpeedingSpeeding is another risk factor in reported cases of jackknife accidents.
 When a vehicle increases its speed, it must maintain a significant stopping distance.
 Additionally, trucks with heavy loads require between 20 percent and 40 percent more space than cars.
 In addition, unsafe road conditions contribute to the effects of speeding.
 If a trucker exceeds the legal limit, they are more likely to stop quickly to avoid rear-ending another vehicle.
 The trailer continues to move even though the front end has slowed down.
 The truck could hit a nearby car because of the momentum.

 A Mechanical DefectEquipment failure is the cause of a portion of jackknife crashes every year.
 A malfunction can happen in any part of the commercial truck.
 The battery could experience a problem, or the brake system might fail to work.
 Around 30 percent of truck-related accidents are due to tire defects.
 The reason for a mechanical failure can vary.
 In some cases, a truck component was defective when manufacturers installed it.
 Other times, inadequate inspections and maintenance can lead to a vehicle jackknifing on the road.

 Failure to Account for the WeatherA semi-truck operator might travel at safe speeds, and the vehicle has no equipment issues.
 However, the cause of a person's injuries from a jackknife crash is hazardous weather.
 Heavy rain reduces visibility significantly.
 Therefore, a trucker might not notice stopped traffic until they are close behind.
 They could risk jackknifing when they brake suddenly.
 Of course, weather conditions can create unsafe road conditions.
 Rainfall might make a street slippery, and the winter can mean ice on the road.
 The trailer could start to slide due to a lack of friction.
 Even though truck drivers cannot control the weather, they still have to practice care when they manage their vehicles.

 Heavy or Imbalanced LoadsIn a few instances, the cause of a jackknife accident relates to the truck's load.
 The trailer could have an overabundance of material, or an employee did not load the items properly.
 An imbalance may result in the trailer swaying while the truck is in motion.

 Who Is Liable for a Jackknife Truck Collision?When a jackknife truck injures someone, the individual can file a claim for compensatory damages.
 Most cases are due to negligence, and the other party could have prevented the incident.
 When your lawyer examines your case, they find out who is responsible for your losses.
 You might hold multiple entities liable, including:

 - The truck driver.
 In most situations, the trucker is the negligent party.
 Jackknifing tends to happen because of a loss of control over the vehicle.
 Driver error tends to be the cause.
 The truck operator may have taken a sharp turn or pressed on the brakes irresponsibly.